-Within sixty (60) days of the signing of this Collective Agreement, the Board shall prepare and provide to each member a copy of the Agreement together with any additional material which the parties agree shall be distributed.
+Within sixty (60) days of the signing of this Collective Agreement, the Board shall prepare and provide to each member a link to the Agreement together with any additional material which the parties agree shall be distributed.
+Hard copies of the Agreement shall be available to members upon request to Human Resources.
 The Board shall provide at cost to the Association for its own use fifty (50) copies of the Agreement within sixty (60) days of signing.
-The Board shall routinely provide a copy of the Agreement to members appointed during its life.